austinfreenet/afn-docs/afn_nextgen_project.md

 I've setup a base isconf 2i and installed a base Debian VM with it.
 The next step is to get it up on the internet.
 Perhaps another DO VM.

+## 2017-6-20

+We've decided to use fattuba.com as the base domain for the nextgen infrastructure for now.
+Just to make things easy.